gitkraken/gitkraken-client-docs/gitkraken-client/common-issues.md

 ## Some branches or files not appearing - Capitalization issue

 This most often occurs when having multiple remote banches nested together, but the capitalization differs.
-For example: `Feature/foo` and `feature/foo` may either be detected as the same branch OR a different branch depending on how your Operating Sytem treats capitalization.
+For example: `Feature/foo` and `feature/foo` may either be detected as the same branch OR a different branch depending on how your operating sytem treats capitalization.
+Most often this appears on Windows machines.

+Symptoms:

+- Branches to not appear in GitKraken - only one of the branches will be detected.
-This can cause some branches to not appear in GitKraken.
-This can also apply to naming files with same name and different capitalization.
+- This can also apply to files - if two files share the same name with only different capitalization.
+- This can also manifest as the file being staged but not showing as staged when running a `git status`.

- To avoid these capitalization issues, we recommend giving each branch and remote a unique name.
+ To avoid these capitalization issues, we recommend giving each branch, file, and remote a unique name.

 ***